xmodar/invtorch/README.md

 ### Structure

 You can immediately notice few differences to the regular PyTorch module here.
 There is no longer a need to define `forward()`.
-Instead, it is replaced with `function(*inputs, strict_forward=False)`.
+Instead, it is replaced with `function(*inputs, strict=None)`.
 Additionally, it is necessary to define its inverse function as `inverse(*outputs, saved=())`.
 Both methods can only take one or more positional arguments and return a `torch.Tensor` or a `tuple` of outputs which can have anything including tensors.

 ### Requires Gradient

-`function()` must manually call `.requires_grad_(True/False)` on all output tensors when `strict_forward` is set to `True`.
+`function()` must manually call `.requires_grad_(True/False)` on all output tensors when `strict` is set to `True`.
 The forward pass is run in `no_grad` mode and there is no way to detect which output need gradients without tracing.
 It is possible to infer this from `requires_grad` values of the `inputs` and `self.parameters()`.
 The above code uses `invtorch.utils.require_grad(any=...)` which returns `True` if any input did require gradient.
 In `inverse()`, the keyword argument `saved` is passed.
 Which is the set of inputs positions that are already saved in memory and there is no need to compute them.

 ### Example